Bulk Billing Incentives

 Medicare pays a bulk billing incentive when a medical practitioner bulk bills an eligible patient for an eligible service.
 This is to support GPs to bulk bill their patients.

+The value of MBS bulk billing incentives depends on the service provided and the location.
 Bulk billing incentives are scaled and increase in regional, rural and remote communities, as determined using the Modified Monash Model location classification.
-Bulk billed items are scaled approximately as follows:

-The new Bulk Billing Practice Incentive Program
+Bulk Billing Practice Incentive Program

 From 1 November 2025, the Australian Government will support thousands of general practices to bulk bill every patient, with the launch of the new Bulk Billing Practice Incentive Program (the Program).
 Practices participating in the program will receive an additional 12.5% incentive payment on every $1 of MBS benefit earned from eligible services, split 50/50 between the GP and the practice.
 This incentive payment will be in addition to MBS Benefits paid (including bulk billing incentives).